herbert-van-Vliet/scan2play/README.md

 # scan2play

-A lightweight, client-side NFC- and QR-enabled audio player for scanning and playing audio content from NFC tags or QR codes embedded in physical books or materials.
+A lightweight, client-side NFC- and QR-enabled audio and video player for scanning and playing media content from NFC tags or QR codes embedded in physical books or materials.

 ## Features

-- **NFC Tag Scanning** — Tap the large NFC icon to activate scanning.
+- **NFC Tag Scanning** — Tap the NFC icon to activate scanning.
 Continuously reads NFC tags without requiring repeated button presses.
+Hidden automatically on devices without NFC support.
 - **QR Code Scanning** — Tap the QR icon to open a camera viewfinder.
+Uses the native `BarcodeDetector` API where available, with jsQR as fallback.
 Automatically detects QR codes containing URLs and loads them for playback.
+- **Redirect Resolution** — Short URLs and redirects are resolved server-side via `resolve/index.php` before playback.
+Falls back gracefully if the resolver is unavailable.
+- **Player URL Detection** — If a scanned QR code points to the player itself (same origin, `?url=` parameter), the inner URL and parameters are extracted and used directly.
-- **URL-Based Playback** — Extracts URLs from NFC tags and plays audio directly.
+- **URL-Based Playback** — Extracts URLs from NFC tags or QR codes and plays media directly.
 - **M3U Playlist Support** — Automatically parses M3U/M3U8 playlists and loads all tracks.
+- **Video Support** — Plays MP4, WebM, OGV, and MOV files natively via the `<video>` element.
-- **Smart Metadata** — Extracts track titles from ID3 tags (MP3); falls back gracefully to filename extraction with formatting (removes leading numbers, replaces hyphens with spaces, applies proper case).
+- **Smart Metadata** — Extracts track titles from filename with formatting (removes leading numbers, replaces hyphens with spaces, applies proper case).
-- **Animated Waveform Visualizer** — Smooth wave animation that syncs with playback (pauses when audio is paused).
+- **Animated Waveform Visualizer** — Smooth wave animation that syncs with audio playback.
 - **Playback Controls** — Previous/restart, play/pause, next track (multi-track playlists only).
 - **Shuffle** — Shuffle playlist once on load via `?shuffle=1` parameter, or toggle via button.
 - **Repeat** — Repeat playlist (jump to track 1 when end reached) via `?repeat=1` parameter, or toggle via button.
+- **Share** — Share button generates a QR code and player URL for the current source.
+Tap QR or URL to copy to clipboard.
 - **Session Memory** — Remembers all scanned/played tracks in the current session.
 - **Dark Mode** — Optimized dark theme with high contrast.
-- **Direct URL Playback** — Use `?url=...` query parameter to auto-play audio on page load.
+- **Direct URL Playback** — Use `?url=...` query parameter to auto-play media on page load.
 - **Configurable Wait Time** — Set delay between tracks with `?wait=<seconds>` parameter (default: 0).
-- **Pure Client-Side** — No backend required.
-All processing happens in the browser.
+- **Offline Support** — Service worker precaches all assets for offline use.
+- **Installable PWA** — Can be installed as a fullscreen app via the browser's Add to Home Screen.
 - **URL Validation** — Only accepts `http://` and `https://` URLs.
 Silently rejects unsafe input.

 ## Usage